maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 <strong>Step summary:</strong> calculate the expectation over each word in the input sentence.
 </blockquote>

-For each example in our original mini-batch of inputs, $x$, we now multiply it (element-wise) by $a$ and then take the sum over each sentence as shown below
+For each example in our original mini-batch of inputs, $x$, we now multiply it (element-wise) by $a$ and then take the sum over each sentence as shown below:

 <p align="center">
     <img src="/assets/img/attention_output.png" alt="Image" width="600" height="400" />